 - What to consider when choosing a place for a dog crate

-- The best place to put a dog crate
+- The best place for a dog crate

 - Where you shouldn’t put a dog’s crate